kondasoft/ks-bootshop/README.md

 # KS BootShop - Shopify Theme
-Shopify Starter Theme powered by Bootstrap framework (v5), developed respecting [Shopify themes requirements](https://shopify.dev/tutorials/review-theme-store-requirements), accessibility best practices, and of course our own experience in developing themes for more than 15 years now.

-Our goal is to make this project the most completed, robust, and of course the most awesome Shopify theme for the Bootstrap framework.
+Free Shopify theme powered by the Bootstrap framework (v5), developed respecting <a rel="nofollow" href="https://shopify.dev/tutorials/review-theme-store-requirements">Shopify theme requirements</a>, accessibility best practices, and of course our own experience developing high-quality themes for more than 15 years.
+We aim to make this project the most complete, robust, and awesome Shopify Theme for the Bootstrap framework.&nbsp;&nbsp;

 ## Demo
 https://ks-bootshop.myshopify.com